 • Community Decay: A community’s ethos can be fundamentally altered by the presence of unchecked negativity.
 Groups designed for mutual support or celebration of common interests can devolve into battlegrounds of ideological warfare or toxicity, where the original spirit of camaraderie is lost to the pervasive spread of vitriol.

 • Interpersonal Relationships: On a personal level, the spread of evil thoughts or actions can infect relationships.
-What begins as a minor disagreement or a misunderstood comment can escalate into full-blown conflict when fueled by the anonymity of digital communication.
-Lewis would argue that this is evil acting as a parasite, poisoning the good intentions and connections that once existed.
+What begins as a minor disagreement or a misunderstood comment can escalate into a full-blown conflict when fueled by the anonymity of digital communication.
+Lewis would argue that this is evil, acting as a parasite, poisoning the good intentions and connections that once existed.

 • Individual Psyche: Just as parasites can weaken a host, evil thoughts can weaken an individual’s moral compass or sense of self.
 The constant exposure to negativity online can lead to a desensitization where hateful or dangerous thoughts become normalized.
 This internalization might not manifest in physical actions but can affect one’s worldview, reducing empathy and fostering cynicism.